 Justice League - Movie Review

-Justice League Movie Review: The film should have been a thundering, excitable romp through fertile imagination- instead it's a tired almost pyretic attempt at banding together known and unknown heroes from the DC comic book world and getting them to
+Justice League should have been a thundering, excitable romp through fertile imagination- instead, it's a tired almost pyretic attempt at banding together known and unknown heroes from the DC.

 Cast: Ben Affleck, Henry Cavill, Amy Adams, Gal Gadot, Jason Momoa, Ray Fisher, Ezra Miller, J.K.
 Simmons, Amber Heard, Willem Dafoe, Jesse Eisenberg, Connie Nielsen, Robin Wright